gustavkarlsson/krate/README.md

 # Krate

-Krate is a reactive state management library for JVM applications written for Kotlin and RxJava.
+Krate is a reactive state management library for Kotlin and RxJava.
 It's heavily inspired by
 [This talk by Jake Wharton](https://jakewharton.com/the-state-of-managing-state-with-rxjava/) but also [Flux](https://facebook.github.io/flux/) and [Redux](https://redux.js.org).